varnish/Varnish-Book/varnish_book.rst

       you need to also store it in the regular configuration for the boot script.

-   One important concern that regards the management interface is security.
    Because the management interface is not encrypted, only has limited authentication and still allows almost total control over Varnish, it is important to protect it.
-The easiest way of doing that is by having it only listen to localhost (127.0.0.1).
-An other possibility is firewall rules to only allow specific (local) users to connect.

-   It is also possible to protect the management interface through a shared secret, and this has become normal in later Varnish versions.
-The shared secret is typically a file stored in `/etc/varnish/secret` and specified with the ``-S`` option to both Varnish and ``varnishadm``.
-As long as a user can read that file (or more specifically: read the content of it), the user can access the management interface.
+Using the ``-S`` option offers reasonably good access control, but does not protect against more elaborate attacks, like man in the middle attacks -- the interface is not encrypted.

+   The simplest way to protect the management interface is to only have it listen on localhost (127.0.0.1).
+Combined with the secret file, you can now offer access to the interface on a user-by-user basis by adjusting the read permission on the secret file.
+The secret file usually lives in ``/etc/varnish/secret``.
+The content is not a password, but a shared secret (it is never transmitted over the interface).

    .. note::